Department:Early Childhood CARES Rank:Assistant Professor, Clinical Annual Basis:9 Month

 Early Childhood CARES is funded by the Oregon Department of Education with state and federal dollars.

 Position Summary Physical and Occupational Therapists at Early Childhood CARES teach young children (birth to five years old) or provide consultation concerning children with a variety of developmental disabilities, and sensory impairments in classrooms, in homes, and in community settings.
 This position will also provide direct physical or occupational therapy to young children as specified on the child's’ Individual Family Service Plan (IFSP).

-Minimum Requirements • Master’s degree in a related area. • Valid Oregon license for physical/occupational therapy. • Experience teaching preschool age children (birth to five years) with a range of special needs.
+Minimum Requirements Physical Therapists: • Master’s degree in Physical Therapy. • Valid Oregon license for Physical Therapy. • Experience teaching preschool age children (birth to five years) with a range of special needs.

 Preferred Qualifications • Bilingual/bi-cultural individuals • Experience teaching children with autism, challenging behaviors, and/or multiple disabilities. • Experience with infants. • Experience in providing instruction, consultation and support to community programs to assist the integration of children with special needs into their programs. • Experience in developing and monitoring Individualized Family Service Plans (IFSPs). • Experience with assessing and monitoring child development with children birth to five years. • Experience providing instruction and consultation to parents of children with special needs, including making home visits. • Experience with developing and implementing behavior management strategies that are age appropriate and effective. • Experience with a variety of instructional methodologies. • Experience training and supervising staff. • Experience with setting up and managing toddler and/or preschool classrooms.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.